vatpac-technology/sops/docs/enroute/brisbane/TRT.md

 When all three restricted areas are activated, they are referred to collectively as *'Delamere'*.
 Aircraft intending to operate in adjoining SUA should be notified *'[Delamere Active](../../terminal/tindal/#bradshaw-delamere-active)'* with their clearance.

+#### M821-M824 Curtin
+The M821-M824 Curtin [MOAs](../../../controller-skills/sua/#military-operating-areas) are located over YCIN, `F200-F600`, located entirely in ASH airspace.

+The MOAs directly adjoin the CIN TMA and when CIA is online aircraft will be transferred directly to/from the MOAs.
+When [CIA is offline](#reclassifications), aircraft will contact ASH for transit through the surrounding civilian airspace.

+Aircraft will generally enter and exit the MOA via the appropriate [military gate](../../../terminal/curtin/#military-gates).

+##### Affected Civil Operations
+When activated, the restricted areas disrupt traffic on the busy **A339**, **A576**,  **T20**, and **T29** high altitude airways which are used by aircraft travelling between Australia and south-east Asia.

+Activation also significantly distrupts traffic travelling in and out of YBRM.
+Aircraft may be given an additional requirement to climb above, or descend below the vertical limits of the activation, or rerouted manually to avoid the area.

 #### R225A-F and R250 Tindal
 The R225A-F and R250 Tindal restricted areas form the western part of the Tindal Flying Training Area, and are located entirely within the TRS subsector.
 The areas are used for a variety of training purposes, including supersonic flight.